 When the MSVS is larger than the value indicated by optimum display scale, the overscale indication, in the form of an overscale factor covering the area that is overscale, must be shown.
 When at own ship’s position a dataset with a larger optimum display scale than the MSVS is available, an indication is required and must be shown on the same screen as the chart display.

-When the MSVS is larger than the value indicated by maximum display scale, the overscale indication, in the form of an overscale factor and, additionally, a pattern covering the area that is overscale, must be shown to indicate that the data is “grossly overscaled”.
+When the MSVS is larger than the value indicated by maximum display scale, the overscale indication, in the form of an overscale factor and, additionally, a pattern covering areas that are overscale, must be shown to indicate that the data is “grossly overscaled” in accordance with the requirement defined in S-98 Main document, clause 12.3.3.

+.

 Within ENC schemes it is preferable that the scale ranges for different datasets covering the same geographical area to be continuous (see clause 4.5.3).
 However, where the scale ranges are non-continuous, the ECDIS will display the larger scale dataset until the MSVS is equal to or at smaller scale than the optimum display scale of the next smaller scale dataset.